Commercial National Bank (Nashville, TN)

 Article Text

-A Bank Wrecker Arrested.
-NASHVILLE (Tenn.), March 29.-F. Porterfield, Cashier of the suspended Commercial National Bank, was arrested this afternoon upon warrants sworn out by Bank Examiner McKnight.
-Porterfield gave a bond in $11,000.
+The Cashier Under Arrest.
+NASHVILLE, March 29.-F. Porterfield, cashier of the suspended Commercial National bank, was arrested this afternoon upon warrants sworn out by Bank Examiner McKnight.
+Porterfield gave bond in $10,000.
 The charges are perjury and making false statements to the department.

 Click image to open full size in new tab